-To make the most of HS2, a step-change in the level of rail connectivity between some of the North's largest cities and its largest airport is required to support agglomeration, access to opportunities for all, and choices to the next generation of workers and businesses.
-Northern Powerhouse Rail is a transformational programme of rail investment that will radically improve journey times and service frequencies between some of the major cities and economic areas in the North, which unlocks capacity and capability to deliver a much more effective rail network overall.
+To make the most of HS2, a step-change in the level of rail connectivity between some of the North's largest cities and its infrastructure is actually provided. largest airport is required to support agglomeration, access to opportunities for all, and choices to the next generation TfN analysis shows that the wider benefits of Northern of workers and businesses.
+Northern Powerhouse Rail is Powerhouse Rail include: a transformational programme of rail investment that will radically improve journey times and service frequencies between some of the major cities and economic areas in the North, which unlocks capacity and capability to deliver a much more effective rail network overall.

 The physical capacity for trains to run on the rail network is also heavily constrained in the North.
 The North has inherited a largely Victorian railway largely pared back to a mostly two-track network, carrying a competing mix of traffic including fast intercity trains, local stopping services and freight services.
 This is challenging as rail capacity is maximised when trains of the same speed can operate on the same stopping patterns.
-However, services sharing the same two-track railways on the North's network have very different speeds and stopping patterns, which limits the potential number of trains per hour that can be accommodated.
+However, services sharing the same two-track railways on the North's network have very different speeds and stopping patterns, which limits the potential number of trains per hour that can be accommodated